Car-free adventures aroundFort WilliamHighland

 The West Highland Line railways, from Glasgow to coastal Mallaig or Oban, are among the world’s top scenic train journeys.
 A return ticket from Glasgow to Fort William is about £50, but – if you book in advance – you can find tickets online for as little as £14 each way.
 The West Highland Railway starts from Glasgow’s Queen Street Station and splits at Crianlarich, with the Fort William line heading for Mallaig, past the famous Glenfinnan viaduct (see 2 and 3 below).

-- Setting off from Glasgow, the train is soon passing a spectacular series of lochs and mountains.
+- Setting off from Glasgow, the train passes a spectacular series of lochs and mountains.
 Look out for oystercatchers (black and white birds with orange beaks) foraging on the wide sandy shores along the Firth of Clyde.

 - Next, the picturesque Gareloch stretches for six miles below the train, a sea loch surrounded by woods and villages.

 - Through the Loch Lomond and Trosaachs National Park, with its forested hills and valleys, the railway runs above Loch Long and then, for ten beautiful miles, beside Loch Lomond itself.

 - Beyond Crianlarich, the railway climbs through the Grampian Mountains onto wild Rannoch Moor, a huge expanse of tussocky grass and streams that cascade down the hillsides into steep-sided Loch Treig.
 There are no roads here and few paths so train is a great way to see this remote area.

 - Going on, under craggy hills, through Glen Spean, the River Treig swirls along a rocky valley just below the train window.
 Every couple of miles the railway passes views across lakes or rattles over foaming waterfalls.